Destroy Lonely

 Bobby Wardell Sandimanie III (born July 30, 2001), known professionally as Destroy Lonely, is an American rapper, singer and songwriter.
 His debut studio album, If Looks Could Kill (2023), peaked at number 18 on the US Billboard 200.
 Prior to that, his fifth mixtape, No Stylist (2022), marked his first entry on the chart at number 91.

 Destroy Lonely signed with fellow Atlanta-based rapper Playboi Carti's record label Opium, an imprint of Interscope Records, in early 2021; he frequently collaborates with labelmates, rapper Ken Carson and trap duo Homixide Gang.
 Rolling Stone cites Destroy Lonely as being characterized by his "dynamic yet blaring" instrumentals, and his unique performing aesthetic consisting of dark-colored attire and name-brand clothing.

-Personal life
+Early life

 Bobby Wardell Sandimanie III was born on July 30, 2001.
-He has two younger half sisters and an older half brother, and is of Liberian descent.
-His father is the rapper I-20, who was part of Ludacris's record label Disturbing tha Peace.
-He was homeschooled starting in sixth grade then got enrolled back into public school in 9th and 10th grade, where he recalls abusing the drug Xanax.
+He has two younger half sisters and an older half brother, and is of Liberian descent through his father and of Black American descent through his mother.
+He had publicly stated that he grew up primarily with his mother and grandparents.
+His father is the rapper I-20, who was best friends and frequent collaborator with Ludacris,and was part of his record label Disturbing tha Peace.
+Sandimanie began homeschooling in the sixth grade, then got enrolled back into public school in 9th and 10th grade, where he recalls abusing the drug alprazolam.
 He cites his feeling that his substance abuse was destroying him as the origin of the "Destroy" part of his stage name.
 He spent his adolescent years in solitude which he cites as the origin of the "Lonely" part of his stage name.

-In early 2024, an ex-girlfriend accused him of domestic abuse via X. Destroy Lonely denied the allegations.
-In November 2024, a video went viral of Destroy Lonely fighting at a gas station with his new girlfriend, Shannade Clermont.
-He defended himself by saying that the two were simply arguing.